dfinity/gix-components/src/routes/(split)/components/chip-group/+page.md

       { id: "dec", label: "December", selected: currentMonth === "dec" }
     ];

-    let nnsSelectDetail = undefined;
+    let selectDetail = undefined;
-    const onNnsSelect = ({detail}) => nnsSelectDetail= detail;
+    const onSelect = (detail) => selectDetail = detail;
 </script>

 # ChipGroup

 ChipGroup allows users to choose from multiple options.
-It’s possible to listen for the nnsSelect event (where the selected ID is provided in the event detail) or, alternatively, bind the chip property.
+It’s possible to trigger the `onSelect` callback (where the selected ID is provided in the event detail) or, alternatively, bind the chip property.
 The current implementation does not support multiple selections.

 ### ChipGroupItem interface